Creating Rich Tooltip Pages

 A tooltip page is a standard Power BI report page configured as a tooltip with a smaller canvas size (default 320x240 pixels).
 When assigned to a visual, the tooltip page appears as a popup when users hover over data points.
 Power BI automatically passes the filter context from the hovered data point to the tooltip page, so all visuals on the tooltip display data relevant to the specific item being hovered.

 Example: A bar chart shows revenue by region.
-When the user hovers over "West Region," the tooltip page shows: a card with exact revenue value, a sparkline showing West's monthly trend, a small table of top 5 products in the West, and a YoY growth indicator.
-All filtered to "West" automatically.
+When the user hovers over "West Region," the tooltip page shows: a card with exact revenue value ($24.3M), a sparkline showing West's monthly trend over the last 12 months, a small table of top 5 products in the West, and a YoY growth indicator (+8.2%).
+All filtered to "West" automatically with zero configuration beyond assigning the tooltip page.

 Creating Tooltip Pages Step by Step